NietoDeveloper/SQL1/README.md

 1. The entire template lives inside its own `sql_mastery` schema — it will never collide with tables in `public` or any other schema your app uses.
 2. Point your app's read replica or a secondary connection string at the same database and set `search_path` to `sql_mastery` when you want to query these tables (e.g. for demos, sandboxing, or internal tooling).
-3. To promote a piece of this template into production, copy the relevant file (e.g. `07_security/01_roles_rls.sql`) into your own migrations folder and adjust table/column names to match your domain.
-4. For a Node/Express or similar backend, connect with `pg`, `Prisma`, or `Knex` as you normally would — nothing here is engine-specific beyond standard PostgreSQL.
+3. To promote a piece of this template into production, copy the relevant fth `pg`, `Prisma`, or `Knex` as you normally would — nothing here is en

----

-## 🔒 Security Model

-- **Least privilege**: `app_readonly` (SELECT only) and